SOURCES AND PROCESS

-Intergenerational transmission of trauma, painful memory, irreplaceable loss, historical and personal photographs, and a novel image-transfer method are all active components in a self reflective journey, selecting and processing photographic material for the creation of an artful family biography series.
+Intergenerational transmission of trauma, painful memories, irreplaceable losses, historical and personal photographs along with a novel image-transfer method are all active components in a self reflective and expressive journey, selecting and processing photographic material for the creation of an artful family biography.

 Memories, thoughts, and feelings come together in these monoprints.
 This is where my exiled immigrant parents who survived the horrors of genocide—live today.
 Sadly they are no longer here.
 This is their story— that has become mine— their only child and their only voice.
 I speak with tears of despair and loss through these unheralded but enduring images.

-Not unlike life itself, these prints have a mixture of problematic, troublesome psychological issues along with an aesthetically beautiful antithetical component.
-The image is comprised of disturbing historic photographs from the 1915 Armenian Genocide and personal family photos, forming a collective voice for my parents and me—for all humanity.
+Not unlike life itself, these prints have a mixture of horror, troublesome psychological issues along with an aesthetically beautiful antithetical component.
+The image is comprised of disturbing historic photographs from the 1915 Armenian Genocide and personal family photos, forming a collective voice from my parents and me—for all humanity.

 Every image contained in these prints captures a moment in time ready to explode.
 These images are arranged in a wide horizontal format, overlapping intersections with some separated by vertical bands.
-The far left and right images are often snipped off at the ends implying a continuum of time.
+The far left and right images are sometimes snipped off at the ends implying fragments of time.
 There is no attempt to create chronological time.
-The style and arrangement of these images, often separated by decades of time, are placed next to each other intuitively to collectively impart an unfolding psycho-historical form.
+The narrative and arrangement of these images, often separated by decades of time, are placed next to each other intuitively to collectively impart an unfolding psycho-historical compositional form.

-In some strange mythical way, this painful journey to re-visit sources of lingering family silence, terror and sadness seemed like an act of quiet desperation.
-Salvaging painful memories of time from disappearing was also a veiled attempt to memorialize my afflicted parents and to unburden myself.
+In some strange perhaps a mythical way, this painful journey to re-visit lingering family silence, terror and sadness seemed like an act of quiet desperation.
+Facing and salvaging painful memories of time from oblivion, I think was also a veiled attempt to memorialize my afflicted parents who suffered so much, and to unburden myself.

 SEE SLIDE SHOW BELOW